How to choose the right Japanese language school for you

 This is also why having a plan is important.
 Read our article on planning for your studies in Japan to learn more.

-Immigration requires that applicants have at least 1 million yen available for every 6 months you plan to study.
-This is what they believe is the minimum to be able to live comfortably, however we recommend you save as much more than this as possible before applying to study in Japan.
+Immigration requires that applicants have at least 1.2 million yen available for every six months you plan to study.
+This is what they believe is the minimum to be able to live comfortably, however we recommend you save as much as possible before applying to study in Japan.

-You can also work part-time while on a student visa, allowing you to boost your savings with ongoing income, you can read more about working part-time in Japan in our article here.
-However, even if you are planning to work when you come to Japan you will still need to prove for your visa application that you already have sufficient funds available to live in Japan for the length of time that you’re applying for.
+You can also work part-time while on a student visa, allowing you to boost your savings with ongoing income.
+You can read more about working part-time in Japan in our article here.
+However, even if you are planning to work when you come to Japan, you will still need to prove for your visa application that you already have sufficient funds available so you can live in Japan for the length of time that you’re applying for.

 Where do you want to study?